Rangsit University

-Rangsit University (Thai: มหาวิทยาลัยรังสิต) (RSU) is a private university in Pathum Thani, Thailand, focusing mainly on music, design, Information technology, and public health including independent professions.
+Rangsit University (RSU; Thai: มหาวิทยาลัยรังสิต) is a private university in Pathum Thani, Thailand, focusing mainly on music, design, Information technology, and public health including independent professions.

 RSU is fully accredited by the Thai government's Commission on Higher Education of the Ministry of Education.
 The main campus occupies a 296 rai site in the Lak-Hok sub-district of Mueang Pathum Thani District, Pathum Thani Province.
 Rangsit University is the only private university assessed for quality by the Office for National Education Standards and Quality Assessment that is rated "very good" among institutions focused on graduate education.